AdamTSmiley/dnaworks_py/README.md

 ## How it works

-The algorithm follows the same core logic as the original DNAWorks:
+The script follows the same core logic as the original DNAWorks:

 1. **Binary search for overlap boundaries** — for each overlap junction, a binary search (ForOlap / RevOlap) extends the overlap region until its Tm hits the target.
 2. **Shift-based optimization** — tries up to 1,000 different starting offsets and keeps the arrangement with the lowest composite score.
 3. **Multi-objective scoring** — each arrangement is scored on Tm deviation, mispriming potential (all-vs-all 3' tip scanning), direct and inverted repeats, GC/AT content stretches, and oligo length.
-4. **Odd-overlap constraint** — assembly PCR requires an odd number of overlaps; arrangements with even overlap counts are rejected.

 For difficult sequences, the `--random-length` flag enables a simulated annealing optimizer that varies oligo lengths to explore different overlap placements.

 ## Benchmark results

-Benchmarked against the original Fortran DNAWorks across 10 genes spanning 330–4,107 bp and 35–58% GC content.
-Both tools were configured with identical targets (62°C Tm, 60 nt oligos, ±2°C tolerance).
-Each tool's overlaps are evaluated using its own Tm method for a fair comparison: Breslauer for `dnaworks_py`, SantaLucia/HyTher for the Fortran.
+I benchmarked this against the original Fortran DNAWorks across 10 genes spanning 330–4,107 bp and 35–58% GC content.
+Both tools were run with identical settings (62°C Tm, 60 nt oligos, ±2°C tolerance).
+Each tool's overlaps are evaluated using its own Tm method for a fair comparison: Breslauer for `dnaworks_py`, SantaLucia/HyTher for the original.

 ### Both tools produce the same number of oligos